 The Atlantic Orchestra Project specialises in historically informed performance, and is an international mix of classical and traditional musicians, singers, a film maker and a storyteller, and very often special guests.
 The performances are created from scratch, and recount the story of an historical event through music, text, visuals song and spoken word.
 Central to the process are historians, local communities, folklorists, storytellers, libraries, librarians and invested others, depending on the project.
 Historically informed performance is an entertaining, informative, creative and multi-disciplinary way of bringing history to a larger audience.

-In association with Spanish Armada Ireland and the Irish Underwater Archeology Unit
+In association with Spanish Armada Ireland and TIDE International conference

-This exciting piece was researched and written by Catherine Rhatigan with input from Dr. Connie Kelleher of the IUAU in 2018.
+Researched and written by Catherine Rhatigan with input from Dr. Connie Kelleher of the IUAU in 2018.
 The storyline focuses on three of the cannon recovered in Sligo Bay in 2015 and includes original footage of the gun recovery.
-Music, story, poetry, and storytelling performed on the grounds of Streedagh House within earshot of the tides that brought the Spaniards to their deaths in 1588 made for two very atmospheric performances, both of which received standing ovations from an audience which included members of both the Spanish and Irish Naval forces.
+Music, story, poetry, and storytelling performed in the Model Arts Centre Sligo Ireland Wednesday May 24th 2023.

 Meet the Performers...